awsautomation/dev-picluster/README.md

 The heartbeat section of config.json lists the node, container name, and the port to monitor.
 If the port can not be connected to, PiCluster will restart the failed image.

+The token section lets you define a random string that will be used for authentication with the agents.
+If the token in config.json does not match the token in the agent's config (auth.json), no commands will be run on the agent.

 ```
 {
+  "token":"1234567890ABCDEFGHJKLMNOP",
   "layout": [
     {"node":"192.168.0.100", "mysql":"-p 3306:3306 mysql","nginx":"nginx"},
     {"node":"192.168.0.102", "openvpn":"-p 1194:1194 openvpn"}